When to Use the Celtic Cross Spread

 Romantic and interpersonal questions are among the most common reasons people reach for the Celtic Cross.
 It handles them well because relationships are rarely simple, and the spread has room to show what you are bringing to the situation, what the other person or the dynamic is contributing, and what underlying forces are shaping the outcome.

-The most useful way to frame relationship questions in a Celtic Cross is to focus on what is within your own influence, such as what you can understand, what you might be missing, or what the relationship is asking of you, rather than asking what the other person thinks or feels.
+Focus relationship questions on what is within your own influence.
+What can you understand more clearly?
+What might you be missing?
+What is the relationship asking of you?
 A reading centered on your own clarity and choices will always be more actionable than one centered on predicting someone else.
+If you are also working with astrology to understand the connection, reading a synastry chart can add another layer to what the cards are already showing.
 For deeper guidance on love readings specifically, what tarot cards can tell you about love covers the patterns worth knowing before you sit down with a spread.

 Career and Life-Path Decisions